- Department for International Development

 A competitive challenge fund for small and medium UK and international Civil Society Organisations, focusing on poverty reduction.

-The fund is currently closed to applications and has been replaced by UK Aid Direct.
+The fund has been replaced by UK Aid Direct.

-Small UK based Civil Society Organisations (CSOs) with an annual income of less than £1,000,000 a year for the last 3 years could apply for a Community Partnership grant of up to £250,000; medium UK based and international CSOs cuold apply for an Impact Grant of between £250,000 and £4,000,000.
+Small UK based Civil Society Organisations (CSOs) could apply for a Community Partnership grant of up to £250,000; medium UK based and international CSOs could apply for an Impact Grant of between £250,000 and £4,000,000.

-The GPAF is managed by an external Fund Manager, Triple Line Consulting Ltd (in a joint venture with Crown Agents):
+The GPAF was managed by Fund Manager, Triple Line Consulting Ltd (in a joint venture with Crown Agents):

 Triple Line Consulting Ltd.